Wolgast: History

-The precursor of present-day Wolgast was a Slavic Wendish stronghold located on an island within the Peenestrom sound.
-Contemporary sources called it Hologost(a), Ologost, Woligost, Woligast, Wologost, Wolegast, Wolegust, Walagost(um), Walogost(um), Waløgost(um), Waloguslum, Walagust, Walegusth, Walægust, Walgust, Wolgast, Valagust, Wołogoszcz or Valegust.
-Wilhelm Ferdinand Gadebusch traces the name through Wendish to mean a "large grove".
-It is unclear which of the tribes documented in the area the population belonged to, the Veleti/Lutici or Rani.
-In 1123/24, prince Henry of the Obodrites used the stronghold as a stepping stone in his campaign against the Rani.

-In 1128, after the Pomeranian duke Wartislaw I had subdued the area, the Wends were baptized by Otto of Bamberg on his second Pomeranian mission, while Wartislaw was also present in the stronghold.
+The occupation of the region by Wartislaw I, Duke of Pomerania led to the Conversion of Pomerania by Otto of Bamberg in 1128.
 During this time, there was an influx of thousands of Low German settlers from Groningen and Drenthe.
-In this context, Wolgast was described as a opulentissima civitas by the chronicler Ebo, it is however unclear whether this should be read as meaning opulent or mighty "castle" or "town".
-Otto destroyed a local temple devoted to Gerowit, a god of war, and replaced it with a church.
-The thesis that this first church was a predecessor of today's St. Peter's church has not yet been confirmed.

 Wolgast was made the seat of a Pomeranian castellany, and played an important role in the 12th-century warfare between Pomeranians, Rani and the Danes.
 In 1162, Wolgast was targeted by an allied Danish-Rani fleet, and temporarily had to accept Danish suzerainty.
 In 1164, in the context of the battle of Verchen, a Danish force under Wetheman took control of Wolgast, and left it to a mixed Rani-Pomeranian-Obrodite garrison after peace was restored.
 Yet, the Rani (the Danish allies) were soon expelled by the Pomeranians, and the Obodrites (also Danish allies) left the scene.
 The Danes attacked Wolgast again in the summer of 1167, and again either in late 1167 or in 1168, and devastated the area.
 In 1177, another Danish assault on Wolgast failed, but a campaign in 1179 was successful, though the Danish fleet accepted money instead of a surrender.
 In 1184, Wolgast was unsuccessfully besieged by the Danes, but finally came under Danish control in 1185 when the Pomeranian duke accepted Danish suzerainty.
 While the Danes lost control over most of Pomerania in 1227, Wolgast remained a Danish bridgehead until either 1241/43 or 1250.